stbuehler/go-acme-client/README.md

 be kept offline, instead of keeping it on the live server as intended by the letsencrypt project.

-THIS PROJECT IS STILL EXPERIMENTAL; EACH UPDATE MIGHT BREAK THE LOCAL STORAGE.
+THIS PROJECT IS STILL EXPERIMENTAL; BUT UPDATES SHOULD NOT BREAK THE LOCAL STORAGE ANYMORE.
+KEEPING BACKUPS IS STILL RECOMMENDED.

 ## Install